Dowlais Cae Harris railway station

 Dowlais Cae Harris railway station served the village of Dowlais, Glamorgan, Wales, from 1867 to 1964 on the Rhymney Railway.

 History

 The station opened on 1 February 1867 by the Rhymney Railway.
-It was situated behind Antelope Hotel, which is still extant today.
+It was situated behind the Antelope Hotel, which is still extant today.
 The station closed on 15 June 1964.
+The station was demolished after closure and the site is now a car park.